-Updated Pandemic Years Response Summary and Vital Statistics: Global Summary from OWID; Vital Statistics Data for Australia, Hong Kong, Japan, Macau, Malaysia, Philippines, Singapore, Taiwan.
+Updated Pandemic Years Summary & VS: Global Summary from OWID; VS Data for Australia, China, Canada, France, Hong Kong, Jamaica, Japan, Macau, Malaysia, Philippines, South Korea, Singapore, & Taiwan.

 1. Global Population Trending

-Our World in Data provides estimates of global population growth, birth and deaths, up to 2023.
+Our World in Data provides estimates of global population growth, birth and deaths.
+So far data is only provided up to 2023.
 Take this data with a grain of salt, as their population data can be quite different from that reported by individual country’s statistics authorities.
 From my comparison between OWID and each Government’s Official statistics, OWID overestimates current population for the Philippines, Macau, and Malaysia, underestimates for Australia and Hong Kong, and is on Target for Singapore.

 OWID data shows consistently dropping global births and rising deaths.
 Regardless, global population will continue to grow for so long as births outnumber deaths.